18 Stunning Bulbs to Plant This FallExpand your horizons with easy-to-grow bulbs that offer toughness, drought tolerance, and brilliant blooms

-In the glow of autumnal foliage, with the first crisp mornings and faint wisps of frost, a gardener’s thoughts oft turn to—spring and summer.
-After months of salivating over catalog photos, across the country thousands of bulbs are right now being popped into the ground in anticipation of a glorious display next year.
+In the glow of autumnal foliage, with the first crisp mornings and faint wisps of frost, a gardener’s thoughts often turn to—spring and summer.
+Across the country, thousands of bulbs are being popped into the ground in anticipation of a glorious display next year.
 This is an act of faith, the plant lover’s version of delayed gratification.

 5. Sicilian honey garlic (Nectaroscordum siculum)An onion relative also assigned to the genus Allium, this sublime but oft-overlooked bulb combines grace with whimsy.
 Its 3-foot stems sport baseball-size umbels of bell-shaped flowers with an antique-looking color combo of rose, cream, and gray-green.
 Individual buds are vertical, open flowers are pendant, and developing seedpods snake upward again, giving the plant a fun crazy-hair look.
 And the leaves mounded at the base have an artsy corkscrew twist.
 Its bloom time is perfect, appearing in the lull after the spring parade has passed and before the summer perennials are up and running.
 It’s also fragrant and deer resistant.